Any business can be an impact business.

-Smart business leaders everywhere are discovering that instituting business practices that reflect the values of their evolving customer base is not just good marketing, but can also increase revenue and improve talent attraction and retention.
-Others have known it all along.
+Smart business leaders everywhere are discovering that instituting business practices that reflect the values of their customers and employees is not just good marketing, but can also increase revenue and improve talent attraction and retention.

 Meet impact business leaders who lead by example.

-There many ways to get creative about impact.
-You can build a company to provide sustainable furniture design like Mio did.
-Or you change up your product portfolio, like Campbell’s Soup did in launching of the Soulfull Project to address hunger.
+There many ways to create impact with your business.
+You can build a company to provide sustainable furniture design like Mio.
+Or you change up your product portfolio, like Campbell’s Soup did by launching of the Soulfull Project to address hunger.

 Other business leaders create impact in their hiring practices.
 Immaculate Cleaning hires and provides additional support for the homeless.
 Brown’s ShopRite does the same for returning citizens to help reduce recidivism.